 However, with this carefully designed 4 days in Venice itinerary, you will get to see Venice in all of its forms.
 From the most tourist-heavy parts of the city to the areas that are not frequented by tourists but are must-visit places.
 Continue reading for Venice travel tips and more!

-When visiting Venice, book your accommodation and experiences before you go.
-Here are some top choices to make your trip enjoyable.
+When visiting Venice, book your accommodations and experiences before you go.
+We've pulled together top suggestions below.

 - Palazzo Veneziano - Venice Collection (4-star rating)